awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 ## Find running Spot Instances<a name="using-spot-instances-running"></a>

-Amazon EC2 launches a Spot Instance when the maximum price exceeds the Spot price and capacity is available\.
+Amazon EC2 launches a Spot Instance when capacity is available\.
 A Spot Instance runs until it is interrupted or you terminate it yourself\.
-If your maximum price is exactly equal to the Spot price, there is a chance that your Spot Instance remains running, depending on demand\.

 **To find running Spot Instances \(console\)**